jaogye/engineering-projects/README.md

 # Fake_erp_data

-This is a project in progress.
-This idea is to create an example of an ERP database for a retail business.
+This is a project that simulated data of an ERP database for a retail business.
+The ERP base is a SQL Server database.

-The retail_transactions.py file contains all the functions for recording accounting transactions.

 The main program is transaction_generator.py, which generates random documents to be consumed by accounting transactions.

+The rest of programs are:

+retail_transactions.py  contains all the functions for recording accounting transactions for a retail. app_codes.py sets the constants for the REP create_table_strings.py contains the string to create the tables randomdocs.py contains functions to generate python dictionaries (docs) containing data of accounting transactions randomrows.py contains functions to generate data of master tables utildb.py contains general functions to connect and manipulate the database

+Usage:

+1) Create a blank database in Sql Server
+2) Set the user, passsword, database_name and server in util.db
+3) Run transaction_generator.py